 Postal banking is relatively straightforward.
 Like the big banks you’re used to, post offices would provide everyday financial services like chequing and savings accounts, loans and insurance.
 Postal banking could also be used to deliver government loans, grants and subsidies to boost renewable energy projects and energy-saving retrofits.

 In many countries, postal banking is also mandated to provide financial access for all citizens and to play a role in addressing social inequalities.
 Postal banking could provide reliable financial services that everyone needs at affordable rates.

-By offering banking services through its network of over 6,000 postal outlets, Canada could overnight become the most accessible bank in the country.
+By offering banking services through its network of around 6,000 postal outlets, Canada could overnight become the most accessible bank in the country.
 And revenues raised by postal banking could help pay for new expanded services.

 The COVID-19 pandemic and the crisis in our long-term care homes have shone a light on the need for better supports for seniors.
 Living at home ensures that seniors can continue to make decisions about their daily lives and remain connected to their social networks.

 What if postal workers could help seniors live independently in their own homes for longer?